slibor/hubbardbrook/README.md

 ### Accessing data
 We accessed the data through the EDI Data Portal.
 Code is provided in all R files to access the data needed for each plot. <br>
 A function is provided in the functions folder: getEDItable-function.R to access the most recent update of each dataset. <br>
-All neccessary data preprocessing and transformations are included in the provided R code for each visualization. <>
+All neccessary data preprocessing and transformations are included in the provided R code for each visualization. <br>